nextflow-io/nextflow/docs/docker.rst

 How it works
 =============

-In order to execute your pipeline script with Docker you won't need to modify it.
-You simply need to specify the Docker image from which container has to be started by using the ``-with-docker`` command line option.
+In order to execute your Nextflow script with Docker you won't need to modify it.
+You simply have to specify the Docker image from which container has to be started by using the ``-with-docker`` command line option.
 For example::

   nextflow run <your script> -with-docker <docker image>

 Each time a process execution is spawned, Nextflow will run it into a Docker contained created by using the specified image.
-In practice Nextflow will automatically wrap your processes and run them by executing a ``docker run`` by the image you have specified.
+In practice Nextflow will automatically wrap your processes and run them by executing the ``docker run`` with the image you have specified.

 The Docker image can contain any tool or piece of software you may need to carry out the process execution.
-Moreover the container is run is a such a way that the process result files are created in the hosting execution environment, in other words in behaves in complete transparent manner without requiring extra steps or affecting the flow in your pipeline.
+Moreover the container is run is a such a way that the process result files are created in the hosting file system, in other words in behaves in complete transparent manner without requiring extra steps or affecting the flow in your pipeline.

 If you want to avoid to enter the Docker image as a command line parameter, you can define it in the Nextflow configuration